-- Setting aside time does not guarantee it will not be interrupted. - It is not always possible to obtain contiguous time blocks of the desired duration. - Working on one task for a significant amount of time can cause fatigue. - + Complex tasks require a certain amount of think time to be completed. - + Human concentration, when broken, can cause a task to take longer than originally anticipated.
-(See [5] for one study on the effects of interruptions and broken concentration on task time). - + Smaller allocated time blocks create interruptions that cause you to stop and re-start a task.
+- Setting aside time does not guarantee it will not be interrupted. - It is not always possible to obtain contiguous time blocks. - + Complex tasks require a certain amount of think time to be completed. - + Human concentration, when broken, can cause a task to take longer than originally anticipated.
+(See [7] for one study on the effects of interruptions and broken concentration on task time). - + Smaller allocated time blocks create interruptions that cause you to stop and re-start a task.